Charleston is one of the top 10 markets expected to perform well in a post-Covid environment, according to the National Association of Realtors (NAR).

-Charleston-North Charleston is predicted to be one of the top 10 hottest housing markets in 2020, according to a recent article in Forbes.
+Two years ago, Charleston-North Charleston was predicted to be one of the top 10 hottest housing markets in 2020, according to a recent article in Forbes.
+That’s turned out to be absolutely true.
 The region’s high quality of life, strong economy and growing job market are drawing both employers and residents to the market.

 Buy-and-hold investors should note that Charleston-North Charleston should be a good market to invest in over the next several years.
 Another report from Charleston Regional Business Journal projects the Charleston housing market will remain in the top 10 for the next three to five years.